-Mr. Kaushal also serves as a director for the following Canadian reporting issuers: Hide Tide Inc., Delta Cleantech Inc., Delta 9 Canadis Inc., PsyBio Therapeutics Corp., Flower One Holdings Inc., and FSD Pharma Inc.
+Mr. Kaushal also serves as a director for the following reporting issuers (or the equivalent) in Canada and the United States: High Tide Inc., Delta 9 Cannabis Inc., FSD Pharma Inc., and Everyday People Financial Corp.
+In the past, Mr. Kaushal has served as a director for the following Canadian reporting issuers: PsyBio Therapeutics Corp., Delta Cleantech Inc., the Valens Company Inc., and Flower One Holdings Inc.

-Mr. Kaushal's experience as a member of various boards of directors and as a Chartered Accountant provides the Board with additional perspective on financial reporting, governance and management issues.
+Mr. Kaushal's experience as a member and audit committee member of various boards of directors and as a Chartered Professional Accountant provides the Board with additional perspective on financial reporting, governance and management issues